-9. Employee outline plan
+10. Employee stock options plan

-On March 26, 2024 and on March 28, 2024, the compensation committee and the board of directors, respectively, approved another outline plan based on the option plan approved in August 2021.
-Under the outline, 994,000 options were offered to 29 employees in the Company's subsidiaries.
+On March 26, 2024 and on March 28, 2024, the compensation committee and the board of directors, respectively, approved another stock options plan based on the options plan approved in August 2021.
+Under the plan, 994,000 options were offered to 29 employees in the Company's subsidiaries.
 In addition, 2,500,000 options were approved as a "reserve" for additional future allocations.